-Tobacco products: products entirely or partly made from the fermentation of tobacco (leaf) and/or makhorka, with or without added sauces and/or flavorings, intended for smoking (smoking tobacco products), sucking, chewing, snuffing (smokeless tobacco products) and/or other ways of consuming tobacco products.
+Tobacco products: products entirely or partly made from the fermentation of tobacco (leaf) and/or makhorka, with or without added sauces and/or other flavorings, intended for smoking (smoking tobacco products), sucking, chewing, snuffing (smokeless tobacco products), and/or other ways of consuming tobacco products.

-The definition of “tobacco products” aligns with the definition provided by FCTC Art.
-1.
+The definition of “tobacco products” aligns with the definition of “tobacco product” from FCTC Art.
+1(f).

 Any product entirely or partly made of the leaf tobacco as a raw material which is manufactured to be used for smoking, sucking, chewing, or snuffing.
 (FCTC Art.
 1(f))